martinrehfeld/htmlunit_testrunner/README.markdown

 Background
 ----------
 HtmlUnitTestrunner was created to integrate JS unit tests nicely into cruisecontrol.rb CI builds.
-It is included in my fork of javascript_test (originally created by Thomas Fuchs).
+It is included in my fork of [javascript_test][JSTEST] (originally created by Thomas Fuchs).

 HtmlUnitTestrunner uses HTMLUnit to simulate a Firefox 2 compatible browser; HTMLUnit in turn uses the Mozilla Rhino Javascript engine.